The MAPS Algorithm: Fast model-agnostic and distribution-free prediction intervals for supervised learning: Introduction

-Another option is placing a prior on the unknown regression function and modelling it as a Gaussian process; see, e.g., \cite{gp_error_bounds, gaussian_process_bound_two, Rasmussen2006Gaussian}.
-However, this imposes stringent smoothness and translation invariance assumptions on the regression function.
-Further, prediction intervals are computationally expensive, if tractable, and require updating for every new test observation.
-Moreover, the error variance is typically not estimated and assumed known.
+An alternative approach is placing a Gaussian process prior on the unknown regression function~\citep{gaussian_process_bound_two}.
+However, this imposes stringent smoothness and translation invariance assumptions, the prediction intervals require refitting the posterior distribution for every new test observation (i.e., computationally expensive), typically assume homoscedastic errors with known variances, and have a different notion of validity based on posterior probabilities derived from an assumed prior distribution; see~\cite{conformal_Vovk_tutorial} for an insightful discussion.
+Further, if the prior-likelihood is misspecified or not valid, then these tend to severely undercover in practice~\citep{dl_calb_quant}.